 Letter from Our CAO

-I am pleased to introduce you to The Hague School, a new independent high school in Norfolk, Virginia which welcomed its inaugural ninth grade class this fall.
-Our school is designed around The Hague Approach, a focused way of learning through collaboration and Harkness discussion that integrates non-invasive technology.
-Research shows that this method of teaching cultivates a love of learning while developing critical thinking, problem solving, and communication skills.
+I am pleased to introduce you to The Hague School, a new independent high school in Norfolk, Virginia which welcomed its inaugural ninth grade class in 2019.
+Since then, the school has grown – adding one class per year – with these original ninth graders now enrolled in the IB Diploma Programme!
+Our school uniquely combines Harkness conference method learning with the IB curriculum.
+Research shows that this process-focused approach cultivates a love of learning while developing critical thinking, problem solving, and communication skills.

 At The Hague School, there are no rows of desks!

 Harkness discussion occurs around oval conference tables, which places student inquiry and engagement first.
-Rather than a teacher lecturing to students seated in rows of desks, students and their teachers all participate in a round table discussion, offering one another new perspectives and ideas.
-This peer-led emphasis inspired our group of educators to bring this valuable pedagogy to Hampton Roads from Phillips Exeter Academy in Exeter, New Hampshire, where it has been utilized since 1930, and combine it with the International Baccalaureate curriculum* and an interdisciplinary approach.
+Rather than a teacher lecturing to students seated in rows of desks, students and their instructors all participate in a round table discussion, offering one another new perspectives and ideas.
+This peer-led emphasis inspired our group of educators to bring this valuable pedagogy to Hampton Roads from Phillips Exeter Academy in Exeter, New Hampshire, where it has been utilized since 1930.

 We foster a positive relationship with each student, a partnership with every parent, and a fellowship with our entire community.